Making smaller, quart-sized batches is a good way to keep your SCOBY healthy when first starting to make kombucha at home.

 1. Choose and Prep Your Equipment

 You will need a brewing vessel and cover for a continuous brew system.
 We recommend using a glass container with a tight-weave fabric cover.
-If you're interested in other options, our article Choosing Equipment for Making Kombucha describes what materials to avoid when selecting a brewing container and what other materials work well for the cover.
+If you're interested in other options, our article Choosing kombucha supplies describe what materials to avoid when selecting a brewing container and what other materials work well for the cover.

 A continuous brew container should hold between 1 and 5 gallons.
 You will also want to container to include a spigot near the bottom.
 This is necessary for drawing off kombucha without disturbing the contents.
 Do not use a spigot that has metal on the inside of the container.
 Continuous brew containers can often be found at a local home brew supply store or you can try Mortier Pilon's Kombucha Brewing Jar.
 It holds 5 liters and is specifically design for continuous kombucha brewing.